capitala61/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### 2.1 Python Code Implementation

-Below is the Python code that simulates the projectile motion and visualizes the range as a function of the launch angle for a given initial velocity.
+Below is the Python code that simulates the projectile motion and visualizes the range as a function of the launch angle for a given initial velocity
 ---

 ![alt text](image-2.png)

 ---

 ```python
 import numpy as np
 import matplotlib.pyplot as plt